anboralabs/intellij-firebase-highlighter/FAQ.md

   JetBrains license, repackage the plugin, then install it in your IDE at no cost.
 This is legal, and this is why I will stick to the MIT license.
 You only have to pay if you want to install the plugin from the JetBrains marketplace.
-- opensource: you can learn from the project's source code, you can contribute (I will send free licenses to contributors, because I think `contributing == supporting`) and - this is only my opinion - this is the meaning of OSS: sharing **and** contribution.